underwoodnoble/llm_codebase/README.md

 bash scripts/bert_reward.sh
 ```
 ### Llama reward model
 For Llama1, we recommend to use the requirements/llama1.txt to install the required packages.
 Because we find that higher version of transformers may degrade the preformance of Llama1.
+And do not use bf16 to train llama reward model, this will degrade the performance too.

 ```bash
 # Install the required packages